 Russell Taber, a business litigator, practices law to help guide his clients through the complexity, stress, and stakes often inherent in legal disputes.
 His focus is achieving the best outcome possible in the most cost-effective manner.
 Russell collaborates with his clients to develop a strategy tailored to their goals and works hard to implement that strategy to attain them.

-Individual and corporate clients have entrusted him to represent them in federal and state courts, at the trial and appellate levels, and in arbitration proceedings.
-He has experience in various substantive areas of the law and industries, including information privacy and data theft, healthcare, intellectual property, business torts and unfair competition, shareholder disputes and business separations, and commercial and residential real estate.
-As part of his practice, Russell often develops cost-effective e-discovery solutions that are legally defensible and advance his clients' litigation objectives.
+Individual and corporate clients have entrusted Russell to represent them in federal and state courts, at the trial and appellate levels, and in arbitration proceedings.
+His experience includes cases involving information privacy and data theft, healthcare, intellectual property, business torts and unfair competition, shareholder disputes and business separations, and commercial and residential real estate.
+As part of his practice, Russell often develops cost-effective e-discovery solutions that advance his clients' litigation objectives.

 Russell is also actively involved in the community, currently serving on the Board of Trustees of Catholic Charities of Tennessee, Inc. and the Board of Directors of the Catholic Business League.
 He is an alumnus of the Nashville Young Leaders Council program and previously served on the Young Alumni Board of Montgomery Bell Academy.
 He and his wife enjoy following their three children’s athletic endeavors from competitive dance to flag football to karate.

 - Presenter - How to Get Email, Social Media and Other ESI in - and Keep Theirs Out, National Business Institute (Nov.
 17, 2017).